-If there is a heavy tarnish on your jewelry, consult your jeweler for the best cleaning procedure.
-You should also talk to your jeweler before attempting to clean any gold jewelry set with colored gemstones, because some stones require special cleaning procedures.
+If there is heavy tarnish on your jewelry, consult your jeweler for the best cleaning procedure.
+You should also talk to your jeweler before attempting to clean any gold jewelry set with colored gemstones because some stones require special cleaning procedures.

 Buying Loose Diamonds

-Loose diamonds are diamonds that are not set in engagement rings, or other diamond jewelry setting.
-Most high quality diamonds are certified by experts in a gemological laboratory to determine their quality and value.
+Loose diamonds are diamonds that are not set in engagement rings or other diamond jewelry settings.
+Most high-quality diamonds are certified by experts in a gemological laboratory to determine their quality and value.

-Diamonds are 99.95% pure crystallized carbon, and in rough form they are shipped to the world’s cutting centers to be shaped and polished before being set as a girl’s best friend jewellery.
+Diamonds are 99.95% pure crystallized carbon, and in the rough form, they are shipped to the world’s cutting centers to be shaped and polished before being set as a girl’s best friend jewelry.
 However, the way a diamond is cut is what will determine its defining characteristics.

-When buying loose diamonds you need to have some knowledge about the the most important characteristics that contributes to the quality and value of diamonds, the 5 Cs, cut, color, clarity, carat and certification.
+When buying loose diamonds you need to have some knowledge about the most important characteristics that contribute to the quality and value of diamonds, the 5 Cs, cut, color, clarity, carat, and certification.
 Once you know how diamond grading works, you can avoid any pitfalls.

 Buying Certified Diamonds

-Another good reason for buying certified diamonds is to guard against buying diamonds made with Zircon, a natural mineral used as real diamonds substitute like the synthetic cubic zirconia and moissanite.
+Another good reason for buying certified diamonds is to guard against buying diamonds made with Zircon, a natural mineral used as a real diamond substitute like the synthetic cubic zirconia and moissanite.

 Diamond Certificate Issuers